Sajan-Mahla/HWS-app-s/README.md

 ### 1️⃣3️⃣  MoonShot — can i call all moon missions a MOONSHOT
-- very details of appolo missions
+- very details of apollo missions
 - their dates, crewMember, batches.
 - best for kids to learn something new